WHAT TO DO WITH YOUR ELECTRONIC RECYCLABLES

 - Don’t wait.
 If you’re no longer using a device, donate it as soon as you can.
 The value of consumer electronics declines at a fast pace.
 A computer that’s three years old, for instance, can be refurbished and used by students; a computer that’s six years old will most likely be recycled for parts.

 - Clear the hard drive.
 This is essential for maintaining your privacy.
 Not sure how to clear your computer’s hard drive?
 Check out this video guide at PC World.
-If you’re a Mac user, take a look at this guide from Hive logic.

 - Include related materials.
 If you’re donating a computer, include any manuals, monitors, keyboards, connection cables, software, etc. you have that you no longer need.